 Weather Resistance: Water, chemical, impact, UV resistant

-Nesting Boxes and Roosting Bars: two nesting boxes, three perches
+Nesting Boxes and Roosting Bars: three boxes, four bars

 How do we rank products for you?